ixti/bootstrap.scss/README.md

 --------------------------------

 It's not supposed to be Twitter's Bootstrap alternative.
 It's just port of its LESS files to SASS keeping them almost identical.
-So you can simply drop these SASS version into your Rails app to keep your "technologies' zoo" as small as possible :))
+You can simply drop this SASS version into your Rails app to keep your "technologies' zoo" as small as possible :))

-So for docs and javascript files and everything else you can use original repo.
+For docs and javascript files and everything else you can use original repo.

-This is just about SASS port of LESS part of the framework ;))
+This repo is just about SASS port of LESS part of the framework and nothing more. ;))

 Why SASS, when it was LESS?